Your Research Is Publishable When It’s Purple

-Who your research is for should determine what it will need to be and what it will mean to publish your research to that audience.1
+Who your research is for should determine what it will need to be.1 It should also determine what it will mean to publish your research to that audience.

 Your audience might be specialists in biblical studies or not.
 But that fact doesn’t have any direct bearing on whether your research is good or scholarly.